This Is the Least Popular Fast-Food Burger

 How do we know?
-Nation's Restaurant News partnered up with Datassential, a consumer research brand, to release its annual Consumer Picks survey, which shows us how America's most popular restaurants stack up against each other based solely on customer loyalty.
+Nation's Restaurant News partnered with Datassential, a consumer research brand, to release its 2017 Consumer Picks survey, which shows us how America's most popular restaurants stack up against each other based solely on customer loyalty.
 "Survey respondents were asked if their last visit to each chain was driven by convenience or by a true desire to experience that brand.
 The resulting True Loyalty score is the percentage of visits that were motivated by the brand and not by circumstance," NRN reports.

 Southern or not, the chicken 'n' biscuits joint keeps 42% coming back.
 If you're a fan of the comforting fare, don't miss our 20 Flat-Belly Hacks for Southern Cooking.